linkcryptocoin/ChainPage/README.md

-# Angular-Chainpage
+# LinkGear DApps

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## How to use

-### Part 1
+run the following commands

 1. `git clone https://github.com/linkcryptocoin/ChainPage.git`
 2. `cd ChainPage`
 3. `npm install`
-4. 'npm install --save alasql'
+4. `npm install --save alasql`
-5. 'truffle compile'
+5. `truffle compile`
 6. `ng serve`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding